Frans Otten

-Pieter Franciscus Sylvester "Frans" Otten (31 December 1895 in Berlin – 4 January 1969 in Valkenswaard) was a Dutch business executive, who served as the CEO of the international electronics firm Philips from 1939 to 1961.
+Pieter Franciscus Sylvester "Frans" Otten (31 December 1895 in Berlin – 4 January 1969 in Valkenswaard) was a Dutch business executive, who was the CEO of the international electronics firm Philips from 1939 to 1961.
 He was the son-in-law of the co-founder of the company, Anton Philips.
-He was married to Anna Elisabeth Cornelia Philips (1899-1996) and they had two sons, Diek and Franz.
+He was married to Anna Elisabeth Cornelia Philips (1899–1996) and they had two sons, Diek and Franz.
 His brother-in-law was Frits Philips.

 The Frans Otten Stadium in Amsterdam is named for him.